JidexSE/alx-system_engineering-devops/0x02-shell_redirections/README.md

-Script counts the number of directories and sub directories in the current directory
+create Script that displays 10 newswest file in the directory